-In addition, the SEC has proposed a rule requiring registrants to include certain climate-related disclosures, including Scope 1, 2 and 3 GHG emissions, climate-related targets and goals, and certain climate-related financial statement metrics, in registration statements and periodic reports.
-The final rule is expected in the second quarter of 2024.
-We cannot predict the final form and substance of the rule.
-Similarly, in October 2023, the Governor of California signed the Climate Corporate Data Accountability Act

-("CCDAA") and Climate-Related Financial Risk Act ("CRFRA") into law.
+In addition, in March of 2024, the SEC finalized a rule requiring registrants to include certain climate-related disclosures, including Scope 1 and 2 GHG emissions, climate-related targets and goals, and certain climate-related financial statement metrics, in registration statements and periodic reports.
+However, this rule is currently paused pending litigation and is expected to be repealed.
+The timeline for any repeal, if at all, is subject to a number of uncertainties and likely could face legal challenges that would further delay the implementation of any repeal, and we cannot predict the ultimate outcome.
+Further, in October 2023, the Governor of California signed the Climate Corporate Data Accountability Act ("CCDAA") and Climate-Related Financial Risk Act ("CRFRA") into law.
 The CCDAA requires both public and private U.S. companies that are "doing business in California" and that have a total annual revenue of \$1 billion to publicly disclose and verify, on an annual basis, Scope 1, 2 and 3 GHG emissions.
 The CRFRA requires the disclosure of a climate-related financial risk report (in line with the Task Force on the Climate-Related Financial Disclosures ("TCFD") recommendations or equivalent disclosure requirements under the International Sustainability Standards Board's ("ISSB") climate-relate disclosure standards) every other year for public and private companies that are "doing business in California" and have total annual revenue of at least \$500 million.
 Reporting under both laws would begin in 2026.
+These laws are currently subject to legal challenges, but the outcome of such challenges is uncertain at this time.
+Additionally, New York and other jurisdictions are considering adopting similar climate disclosure laws.
 Currently, the ultimate impact of these laws on our business is uncertain.
-The Governor of California has directed further consideration of the implementation deadlines for each of the laws, and there is potential for legal challenges to be filed with respect to the scope of the law, but, absent clarification or revisions to the law, alongside the SEC proposed rule, finalization and implementation may result in additional costs to comply with these disclosure requirements as well as increased costs of and restrictions on access to capital.
-Separately, enhanced climate-related disclosure requirements alleged to have been made by us or others in our industry regarding climate change risks, or in connection with any future disclosures we may make regarding reported emissions, particularly given the inherent uncertainties and estimations with respect to calculating and reporting GHG emissions.
-To the extent the rules impose additional reporting obligations, we could face increased costs.
-Separately, the SEC has also from time to time applied additional scrutiny to existing climate-change related disclosures in public filings, increasing the potential for enforcement if the SEC were to allege an issuer's existing clima
+The Governor of California has directed further consideration of the implementation deadlines for each of the laws, and there is potential for legal challenges to be filed with respect to the scope of the law, but, absent clarification or revisions to the law, alongside the SEC rule, implementation may result in additional costs to comply with these disclosure requirements as well as increased costs of and restrictions on access to capital.
+Separately, enhanced climate-related disclosure requirements could lead to reputational or other harm with customers, regulators, investors or other stakeholders and could also increase our litigation risks relating to statements alleged to have been made by us or others in our industry regarding climate risks, or in connection with any future disclosures we may make regarding reported emissions, particularly given the inherent uncertainties and estimations with respect to calculating and reporting GHG emissions.
+Separately, the SEC has also from time to time applied additional scrutiny to existing climate-change related disclosures in public filings, and there is the potential for enforcement if the SEC were to allege an issuer's existing climate disclosures to be misleading or deficient.